iotaledger/introduction-docs/docs/faq.md

 Additionally, there is also a native C ([iota.c](https://github.com/iotaledger/iota.c)) and an alternative, native javascript ([iota.js](https://github.com/iotaledger/iota.js/tree/chrysalis)) client library.

-## What is Dust Protection and how does it work?
+## What is Dust protection and how does it work?

 Since IOTA is feeless and has the ability to send microtransactions, attackers could use this to spam the network with very low value transactions, which we call dust.
 To avoid this we only allow microtransaction below 1Mi of IOTA tokens to another address if you already have at least 1Mi on that address.